kgb1001001/cloudadoptionpatterns/Organization-Process/Two-Pizza-Team.md

 Therefore,

-**Make teams small, self-sufficient entities that have all necessary expertise on board (development, operations, testing, business, etcetera) but keep them to a size where two pizzas are sufficient to provide lunch/dinner for the whole team.**
+**Make teams small, self-sufficient entities that have all necessary expertise on board (development, operations, testing, business, etc.) but keep them to a size where two pizzas are sufficient to provide lunch/dinner for the whole team.**

 Anecdotally, this limitation to team size is attributed to Jeff Bezos.